| Historical

 weapons programs.
 Terrorists seek to carry suitcase nukes,

 or load “dirty bombs” into shipping containers.
+The US military routinely

 uses depleted uranium in its bombs.
 The Bush Administration